Codecademy/docs/.github/CONTRIBUTING.md

 <img src="https://github.com/Codecademy/docs/blob/main/media/pull-request-ui.png" alt="Code block with Codebyte tags" width="800"/>

-If you are uncomfortable using Git, you can also check out [this YouTube video](https://youtu.be/RPagOAUx2SQ) to do this all using the GitHub Desktop app.
+If you are uncomfortable using Git, you can also check out [this YouTube video](https://youtu.be/RPagOAUx2SQ) and [this Dev.to article](https://dev.to/codecademy/how-to-contribute-to-codecademy-docs-1a77) to do this all using the GitHub Desktop app.

 ## I submitted a PR but tests are failing, how do I fix them?